 - Feel free to use your favorite shaped pasta; however, you'll find that by using pasta shells the pesto gets trapped within the shape of the shell making for the most tastiest bite.

-- If you're looking for ways to increase the amount of vegetables in your diet, be intentional and load this pasta up with veggies.
+- If you're looking for ways to eat more vegetables, be intentional and load this pasta up with veggies.

 - You can use regular or whole wheat pasta.